 Winston Li has served as our independent director since April 2014.
 Mr. Li currently serves as an independent director of E-House.
-Mr. Li is the chief financial officer of Sungy Mobile Ltd., a NASDAQ-listed provider of mobile internet products and services.
-Mr. Li is a director of Le Gaga Holdings Limited, a NASDAQ-listed Chinese greenhouse vegetable producer.
+Mr. Li is the chief financial officer of BabySpace Corp., a PRC-based provider of cross-border e-commerce services.
 He is also an independent director of Country Style Cooking Restaurant Chain Co., Ltd., a China-based quick service restaurant chain listed on the NYSE.
 From 2004 to 2010, Mr. Li served as an independent director of ZTE Corporation, a large public telecom equipment manufacturing company in China.
-Mr. Li served as a partner at the Hong Kong office of Linklaters LLP from 2002 to 2004 and an attorney at the Hong Kong office of Skadden Apps Slate Meagher & Flom LLP from 1997 to 2002.
+Mr. Li served as a partner at the Hong Kong office of Linklaters LLP from 2002 to 2004 and an attorney at the Hong Kong office of Skadden Arps Slate Meagher & Flom LLP from 1997 to 2002.
 Mr. Li received his bachelor's degree in biochemistry from Peking University and master of science degree from the University of Michigan, Ann Arbor.
 He received his juris doctor degree from Columbia Law School.